CarolineDelva/ETL-Team-Project/README.md

 ### LOAD:

-Postgres was used as it is a relational database and given our data was in tables consisting of rows & columns, it was the best way to handle the data.
+Postgres was used as it is a relational database.
+Given the fact that the data was in tables consisting of rows & columns, it was the best way to handle the data.